MohammadrezaPourreza/Spider2/README.md

 ## 📢 Updates

-- 2024-08-25: We released a subset of Spider2 to allow users early access.
-The full dataset and the paper will be released in two weeks.
+- 2024-08-28: We released a smaller version of Spider2 (approximately 25% of the full dataset) containing 190 examples to give users early access.
+The full dataset and the paper will be available in two weeks.
 Stay tuned! 🤗

 ## ⚙️ Settings

 To meet the diverse research needs, we set up Spider2 with two settings, focusing on Advanced Text2SQL and general coding agent tasks, respectively.
 Most examples in these two **settings** overlap, differing mainly in the settings themselves.

 [Spider2](https://github.com/xlang-ai/spider2/tree/main/spider2): **Traditional Text2SQL Setting**.
-Focusing on Text2SQL, with detailed database metadata.（Tiny Version: 20%)
+Focusing on Text2SQL, with detailed database metadata.

 [Spider2-World](https://github.com/xlang-ai/spider2/tree/main/spider2-world): **Code agent setting**.
-SQL generation in a real-**world** setting requires automatically exploring complex databases, using Python, SQL, and command-line tools to solve complex SQL generation tasks across different databases and to perform project-level code agent tasks. （Tiny Version: 10%)
+SQL generation in a real-**world** setting requires automatically exploring complex databases, using Python, SQL, and command-line tools to solve complex SQL generation tasks across different databases and to perform project-level code agent tasks.

 ## Spider2 Baselines